FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

   )
   return login_url
 ```
-We’ll build this using variables as the components would differ between local, staging, and production setups.
+We'll build this using variables as the components would differ between local, staging, and production setups.
 We tell Django where to find our FusionAuth app, which App ID to authenticate with, and where FusionAuth should redirect the user once log in is completed.

 Now add a helper function to check if everything went OK with the users log in.
 This is the fairly complex OAuth dance that proves identity in several steps.